software-engineering-project-org/vscode-plugin-automotive-app-deployment/README.md

 LAD facilitates the installation of an Eclipse Velocitas App on a target device running Eclipse Leda (with Kanto).
 With LAD, three different deployment options called "STAGES" are selectable, to save time during Vehicle App development.

-**NOTE:** The base requirement is to have one (or many) target device(s) which can be accessed from this source device via SSH.
+**Important NOTE:** The base requirement is to have one (or many) target device(s) which can be accessed from this source device via SSH.
 Each STAGE requires configurations on the source and/or the target system, which is described in the prerequisites of each STAGE.
+If you with to use the plugin for deployment on a different operating system and not use Leda, refer to "Prerequisites for Plugin Usage on different Operating Systems (without Leda)"

 ## Install the Extension in VSCode
 LAD is not published on the official VSCode-Marketplace by now.
 You need to manually install the extension in VSCode by following these simple steps: